xingzo/xingzo.github.io/readme.md

 	Modal appears when "About Me" button is clicked
 	- Classes:
-		- .modal (actual modal)
+		- `.modal` (actual modal)
-		- .fade (used as a transition effect, fade in the modal)
+		- `.fade` (used as a transition effect, fade in the modal)
-		- .bd-example-modal-lg (used for sizing, lg could be changed to sm)
+		- `.bd-example-modal-lg` (used for sizing, lg could be changed to sm)
-		- .modal-body, .modal-header, modal-title, modal-footer,
+		- `.modal-body`, `.modal-header`, `modal-title`, `modal-footer`

 - Responsiveness

 	Bootstrap made it easier to implement responsiveness across all devices but not all parts of the site rely on bootstrap for responsiveness

 	- Responsive youtube videos
 	- Classes: